Selkirk, Manitoba: Sports

 Selkirk is home to the Selkirk Steelers of the Manitoba Junior Hockey League, who play in the Selkirk Recreation Complex.
 Selkirk is also home to the Selkirk Fishermen of the Capital Region Junior Hockey League.

 Selkirk has hosted major events in conjunction with the city of Winnipeg, such as select games of the 2007 Women's World Ice Hockey Championships.
 In 2009, Selkirk was host to the Telus Cup, Canada's national midget hockey championship, with the Winnipeg Thrashers as the host team.
 The Notre Dame Hounds defeated the Calgary Buffaloes 4–0 in the gold medal game, which was broadcast live from Selkirk on TSN.

 Selkirk is also the home of the Selkirk Curling Club which has hosted numerous curling events, including the Masters Grand Slam of Curling in 2014, Canadian Junior Curling Championships in 1997 and the Viterra/Safeway Select Manitoba Men's Provincial Curling Championships.

+Government and politics

+Selkirk is governed by a mayor and six councillors who are elected by residents.
+As of the 2022 election the current mayor of Selkirk is Larry Johannson.
+The current Selkirk city councillors are Lorie Fiddler (deputy mayor), Kelly Cook, April Smith, Darlene Swiderski, and Doug Poirier.

+Selkirk is represented in the Legislative Assembly of Manitoba (as the Selkirk provincial electoral district) by Progressive Conservative MLA, Richard Perchotte, and in the House of Commons of Canada (as part of the Selkirk-Interlake-Eastman riding) by Conservative MP, James Bezan.

 Geography

 Selkirk is located in the Interlake Region of Manitoba, about 22 km northeast of the provincial capital Winnipeg on the Red River.
 A vertical lift bridge over the Red River connects Selkirk with the smaller town of East Selkirk.
 The city mostly borders the Rural Municipality of St. Andrews, except to the east, where it borders the Rural Municipality of St. Clements across the Red River.
 The terrain is extremely flat with fields of wheat and canola surrounding the city.